ropitz/dataarc-demo/docs/tutorials/dataarc_ecosystem_explorer.rst

   </center>

-3. When Binder has completed its spinup process, click on the Jupyter Notebook ``dataarc_pyvis.ipynb``
+3. When Binder has completed its spin-up process, click on the Jupyter Notebook ``dataarc_pyvis.ipynb``

    |jupyter_home|